Doctorate in Clinical Psychology Programme

 University of Bath

 Our programme at the University of Bath started in October 2011.
-It is a three-year training course with an annual intake and it leads to the degree of Doctorate in Clinical Psychology (DClinPsy).
+It is a three-year training course with an annual intake and leads to the degree of Doctorate in Clinical Psychology (DClinPsy).
 Our programme reflects recent advances in Clinical Psychology, adult learning strategies, supervision and inclusive processes.
 Our programme is well supported in this by the University of Bath and by local NHS Trusts.

 Key features of the Bath course include: